ukayani/scalator-ecs/akka-cluster-post.md

 lazy val root = (project in file(".")).enablePlugins(JavaAppPackaging)
 ```

  We can now specify a Docker registry to which we will publish our image.
-In our example, we will publish to the LoyaltyOne DockerHub repository:
+In our example, we will publish to the LoyaltyOne Docker Hub repository:

 ```scala
 dockerRepository := Some("loyaltyone")